Heading levels 1-6 (H1, H2, H3, etc) should be used to reflect the organization of content on a page.

 If you need text styling beyond built-in styles such as bold or italics please submit a service request.

-The first heading that appears on your page will be heading level 2 and it will contain the name of your content type.
-Depending on how your content is structured you probably want to start with a heading level 3.
+The first heading that appears on your page in most cases will be heading level 2 and it will contain the name of your content type.

-Heading level 1 should not be used on the page.
-The Heading Level 1 will always be the name of the section in which the page is located.
+In most cases Heading Level 1 should not be added to your page.
+The H1 will typically be the name of the section where the page is located and will be displayed over the header image of each page.